If you think about visiting Dubai then you need to see our list of 13 Best Places to Visit in Dubai

 Today I would like to make your holiday planning easier by giving you a lot of useful details about my recent trip to Dubai.
 They will help you take a decision whether to go there or not.
 You can even bookmark this page and use it as a travel plan if you decide to go on holiday to Dubai.

 In this article, I will tell you about the best places to visit in Dubai.
 As always I will go deep into details, I’ll give my honest reviews and I will document everything with the photos I took during my trip there.

 And to make your holiday planning even easier, I wrote an article about how I got two cheap flights to with almost 40% discount and a 4-star hotel with almost 50% discount.
-I suggest you read it as it saved me a lot of money and you can apply it for all your travels, not only for Dubai
+I suggest you read it as it saved me a lot of money and you can apply it for all your travels, not just for Dubai.